DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/12-12 2D Artist Meeting Notes.md

 ### Marketing Materials

+- TODO: Find very clear examples of each of the library and store marketing materials

 #### 1-2 Big Art Pieces that We Can Crop and Reuse

 ### Look at the Schedule Again